Override data plane cluster configurations

 • Cluster Information: View and edit the cluster name.

-• Base Deployment Config: Read-only view of the default configurations.
+• Current Configuration: Read-only view of the default configurations.

-• Deployment Config Override: Editable area where you provide override values for base keys and/or add custom keys.
-This also shows your override values after you finish updating your cluster.
+• Configuration Override: Editable area where you provide override values for base keys and/or add custom keys.

 • Houston API: If you automate cluster management, use the Houston API to update cluster metadata and connection secrets.
 Refer to your internal API client or see platform API docs.